1896 Ford Quadricycle woodworking plan

 Dimensions: car: 10″ long x 5 3/4″ deep x 5 3/4″ high.
 Display base: 16 3/4″ long x 10 3/4″ deep.
 Lamp post 11″ high.

-You are purchasing woodworking PLANS to build this project.
+This is a woodworking plan to build this project.
 YOU ARE NOT BUYING A KIT OR A FINISHED PRODUCT.

-The plan package includes 11″ x 17″ pages with dozens of photographs and drawings and all car patterns are full size.
-Make photocopies of the pages, trim out the patterns, use a spray adhesive and attach to wood prepared to an indicated thickness, and cut.
+The plan includes 11″ x 17″ pages with dozens of photographs and drawings.
+Patterns are full size.
+Make photocopies of the pages, trim out the patterns then apply a spray adhesive to attach patterns to wood prepared to the thickness on the pattern.
 A criss-cross quilting appearance can be added to the bench seat.
 Bike style wheel construction is explained in detail.
 Although a lathe would be helpful, the whole project can be made without a lathe.
 If desired, features can be added or simplify the project.
 Only basic shop tools are needed.
 A parts list is included.
 For intermediate to advanced woodworkers.
 Not for children’s play but to use as a display piece.
 We have been selling woodworking plans worldwide since 1971.
 Fast shipping.